 Make sure to use easy navigation with simple instructions and a clear opt-in form - like the example below.

 The last step is to segment your new leads based on the stages they’re in from your sales funnel.
-You can then use that list to communicate and nurture your leads with email marketing.
+You can then use that list to communicate and nurture your leads with email outreach.

 Want some guidance on where to take your content strategy next?
 Get in touch with us today to organise a free strategy session where we’ll help you create a personalised plan.